scallop-lang/scallop-lang.github.io/md/ssft22/index.md

 ## Labs

-- [Lab 0](/ssft22/lab0.html) - installing Scallop and running your first Scallop program
+- [Lab 0](/ssft22/lab0.html) - setting up Scallop and running your first Scallop program
-- [Lab 1](/ssft22/lab1.html) - programming with Scallop and reasoning with provenances
+- [Lab 1](/ssft22/lab1.html) - programming in Scallop and reasoning with provenances
 - [Lab 2](/ssft22/lab2.html) - combining perception and reasoning using PyTorch and Scallop